Michael Halvorson: Microsoft and technical publishing

-In November 1985, Halvorson was hired as employee #850 at Microsoft in Bellevue, Washington, where he worked as a technical editor, acquisitions editor, and localization project manager.
+In November 1985, Halvorson joined Microsoft Corporation in Bellevue, Washington, as employee #850.
+During his years at Microsoft, he worked as a technical editor, acquisitions editor, localization project manager, and publishing professional associated with Microsoft Press and the company’s early software development culture.

-Halvorson was an influential acquisitions editor at Microsoft Press during the early years of personal computing, acquiring and editing books from notable American technology writers such as Ray Duncan, Dan Gookin, Steve McConnell, Jerry Pournelle, Neil Salkind, and Van Wolverton.
-Within Microsoft's product teams, Halvorson worked as a localization project manager for the Visual Basic for MS-DOS 1.0 compiler (1992), contributing to the release of the product in the French and German languages.
+As an acquisitions editor at Microsoft Press, Halvorson worked with technology authors including Ray Duncan, Dan Gookin, Steve McConnell, Jerry Pournelle, Neil Salkind, and Van Wolverton.
+He also worked on localization projects related to Visual Basic for MS-DOS.